Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 And the fact that you use the Tories as a safety blanket is part of the problem.

-We wouldn't be in this position if we didn't have the Tory party, frankly, and we just had the insane retarded communists who are trying to kill everyone.
+We wouldn't be in this position if we didn't have the Tory party, frankly, and we just had the insane, retarded communists who were trying to kill everyone.

-Yeah, thinking about that Hitchens piece again in relation to what you've just said, it's absolutely true that reform's a protest vote.
+Yeah, and thinking about that Hitchens piece again in relation to what you've just said, it's absolutely true that reform is a protest vote, it's an angry protest.

 We hate these two parties and we've finally had enough, which is significant.

-Then most people think, will reform get it together and form a property and proper government?
+Then most people think, will reform get it together and form a proper team, proper government?

 Probably not.

-And obviously, Hitchensphere is a weird leftist coalition, but it also opens the door for our thing to come in as well.
+And obviously Hitchens fear is a weird leftist coalition, but it also opens the door for our thing to come in as well.

 Exactly.